vircadia/vircadia-docs-sphinx/docs/source/create/avatars/scattering-tutorial.rst

 You can also check out the following avatars that have scattering effects:

+(TODO: Both .fst files should be migrated to another server instead of the hifi s3 bucket.)

 + `Matthew <https://hifi-public.s3.amazonaws.com/sam/models/skinRenderingTest/matthew/matthew.fst>`_
 + `Priscilla <https://hifi-public.s3.amazonaws.com/sam/models/skinRenderingTest/priscilla/priscilla.fst>`_

+(TODO: Video needed to display this step by step.
+Will be credited if provided.)

 **See Also**